matthew-brett/cfd2019/open_jupyter.md

 A terminal window should open.
 You can type commands in this window to run other applications.

-Type `jupyter notebook` and press return.
+Type `jupyter notebook` at the terminal prompt and press return.
 After a short while you should get a web browser window with the [Jupyter notebook dashboard].